cliffniff/Jason/README.md

   - Add more features.
   - Improve the UI.
   - Or may be just write this whole with a more efficient language such a s C++.
 (Just kidding 😁)

+GIVE IT A TRY.
+!!!Hey I am 15 years old, so code may not be in the standards you want.!!!